 Articles

-The spirit of rugby is under threat Posted almost 11 years ago
+The spirit of rugby is under threat Posted over 11 years ago

 Rugby has long occupied the moral high ground when compared with football.
 Complacent boasts have abounded of the gulf in standards of behaviour, both on and off the field, between the two codes.
 To some extent this argument is still valid but with every week there appears to be further erosion of standards in rugby.
 Of particular concern is the manner in which players and coaches treat match officials and attempt to influence the decisions of referees.